 A poster large enough to accommodate all that text might have been difficult to march with, but the House of Representatives newly proposed tax bill, H.R.1, warrants it.
 H.R.1 would have devastating consequences on graduate students by treating graduate student tuition as taxable income by dissolving the tuition wavier.
+The tuition waiver does not count the tuition that PhD students have paid for as taxable income, meaning these students only pay taxes on the stipend they receive.
 It’s important to note that this bill is still in draft form, and the Senate’s proposed tax reform, while not without its own adverse consequences on higher education, does not include this provision.
-Nonetheless, I think it is important to draw attention to how this bill would hurt students, and the alarming message it sends to the country about how little it values higher education.
+Nonetheless, I think it is important to draw attention to how this bill would hurt students, and most importantly the alarming message it sends to the country about how little our elected officials value higher education.

 But first, I think there is some confusion about what a PhD program is.
 “You get paid to go to school?
 HOW?”

-In brief, you take and teach classes while working full time on a research project.
+In brief, a PhD is a full-time research job aimed at tackling unanswered questions.
+During the course of study, you also take and teach classes and publish novel findings.
 Your advisor pays your tuition through grant money the lab is awarded or a fellowship you apply for.
 You receive a small stipend to live off of during the course of your degree.
 The stipend varies, based largely on cost of living (Boston is expensive).
 Mine is $39,000.
-The ~$32.5k I take home post-taxes is not a lot of money, but if I buy off-brand yogurt and live in a tiny apartment 20 minutes from campus with two roommates, it’s livable.
+The ~$32.5k I take home post-taxes is not a lot of money in this city, but if I buy off-brand yogurt and live in a tiny apartment 20 minutes from campus with two roommates, it’s livable.
 However, the key is not only a modest lifestyle.
 A huge factor in how I’m able to pursue this six-plus year journey without incurring debt is because the current tax code does not treat my tuition as income.

 Contrast this with the House’s tax proposal with some back-of-the-envelope calculations.
-My tuition at MIT is $66,090 annually.
-If I add this to the $39,000 per year I make, I’m being taxed on a theoretical income of $105,000.
-Even with the increased $12,000 standard deduction, I’m paying 12% on the next $33,000, and 25% on the remaining $60,000.
-This increases my federal taxes to nearly $19,000, almost 50% of my stipend.
+My tuition at MIT is $49,580 annually.
+My math may not be 100% here, but from what I understand if I add this to the $39,000 per year I make, I’m being taxed on a theoretical income of $88,580.
+Even with the increased $12,000 standard deduction, I’m paying 12% on the next $33,000, and 25% on the remaining $43,580.
+This increases my federal taxes to nearly $15,000, almost 40% of my stipend (my rent is 40% of my stipend!).
 Having my tuition covered is a huge benefit I am grateful for, but it doesn’t reflect economic reality to tax this number as if it were tangible money received.